apatil5/Coordinating-entanglement-free-navigation-of-multiple-Tethered-Autonomous-Underwater-Vehicles-T-AUV/README.md

-This work introduces heuristics to coordinate multiple Tethered-Autonomous Underwater Vehicles (T-AUVs).
-Tethered AUVs can operate longer underwater due to continuous power and communication via the tether.
-However, the challenge is to cordinate the operation avoiding tether entanglement or collison.
-Cordination problem of T-AUVs is comprised of 3 sub problems:
+This work introduces heuristics to coordinate multiple Tethered-Autonomous Underwater Vehicles (T-AUVs), which can operate longer underwater due to continuous power and communication via the tether.
+The main challenge is preventing tether entanglement and collisions.
+The coordination problem involves three sub-problems:
-Task allocation: assigning the tasks to the vehicles and finding an optimal sequence of visit Path planning: finding an optimal path with a given sequence of tasks
+1) task allocation (assigning tasks and determining the optimal sequence),
+2) path planning (finding the best path for the given sequence), and
-Scheduling: determining arrival and departure times on the given routes to avoid collision
+3) scheduling (managing arrival and departure times to avoid collisions).

-Soving the three probelm simultatneously is a complex and computationally challengeing.
-To solve this problem our initial research developed a Primal Dual based multiple layer heuristic for task assignment, path planning and reordering to address the entanglement issue. https://github.com/user-attachments/assets/a806277b-82d7-483d-94cc-1bd5ca10d77a
+Solving these 3 sub problems simultaneously for large problems is complex and computationally demanding.
+Our initial research developed a primal-dual, multi-layer heuristic to address these challenges.

+https://github.com/user-attachments/assets/a806277b-82d7-483d-94cc-1bd5ca10d77a

 After